 New or substantially renovated homes

-From 1 September 2013 the FHOG applies only to new or substantially renovated homes.
+From 1 September 2013 to 30 June 2019, the FHOG applied only to new or substantially renovated homes.

 A new or substantially renovated home means:

 - a home that hasn’t been previously occupied or sold as a place of residence, or

 - a substantially renovated home that, with renovations complete, hasn’t been previously occupied or sold as a place of residence, or